aesim-tech/simba-python-examples/15. Sampled Signals/readme.md

 It requires *aesim.simba version 2023.01.19 or higher*.
 Also, matplotlib.pyplot can be imported to view the curves and results.

-## Add an output voltage probe sampled at 1u
+## Add an output voltage probe sampled at 1 µs

-An output voltage probe is added, with a sampling time is set at $1\mu s$:
+An output voltage probe is added, with a sampling time is set at 1 µs:

 ```py
 VP1 = flybackConverter.Circuit.AddDevice("Voltage Probe", 50, 50)